-Hydrofluorocarbons are greenhouse gases with very high global warming potentials and are used as refrigerants, in fire suppression systems, and certain scientific and electrical equipment.
+Hydrofluorocarbons are greenhouse gases with very high global warming potentials and are used as refrigerants, in fire suppression systems, and in certain scientific and electrical equipment.
 As of October 1, 2021, US EPA began the implementation of hydrofluorocarbons phasedown requirements.

 PORTS does not use hydrofluorocarbons for industrial processes.
 Hydrofluorocarbons are only used for comfort cooling/heating.
 Hydrofluorocarbon refrigerants used at PORTS are compliant with current regulations in 40 CFR Part 82.
 Hydrofluorocarbons removed as a result of maintenance activities are logged, properly contained, and recycled or disposed.
-Three hundred pounds (12 25-pound cylinders) of hydrofluorocarbons refrigerants were purchased by PORTS in 2022.
-Fifty pounds were a blend of hydrofluorocarbons and hydrofluoro-olefins.
-Hydrofluoro-olefins have a lower environmental impact than hydrofluorocarbons.
+Three hundred ninety-eight pounds of hydrofluorocarbon refrigerants were purchased by PORTS in 2023.
 Future purchases of refrigerants will continue to consider acceptable alternatives that have lower global warming potentials.